moligarch/Optimal-Diet-Plan/README.md

 ## Project Phases

-This project aims to optimize diet plans with the following 5 phases:
+This project aims to optimize diet plans with the following 4 phases:

-- [x] **[⛏ Data Gathering/Mining](#⛏Phase-1:-Data-Mining)** - Recipes and nutrition data will be scraped from the [BBC Good Food]("bbcgoodfood.com") website, focusing on quick and easy recipes that require minimal preparation time.
+- [x] **⛏ Data Gathering/Mining** - Recipes and nutrition data will be scraped from the BBC Good Food website, focusing on quick and easy recipes that require minimal preparation time.
     - [x] Define what we are looking for
     - [x] Define data scrapping functions
     - [x] Store gathered data into dataset

-- [x] **[🧹 Data Cleaning/Selecting](#🧹Phase-2:-Data-Cleaning)** - Missing and erroneous data will be identified and removed.
+- [x] **🧹 Data Cleaning/Selecting** - Missing and erroneous data will be identified and removed.
 Incomplete recipes will be discarded.
     - [x] Classify foods with category and sub-category
     - [x] Append recipes and their classification into dataset/data frame
     - [x] Remove missing values